-the outcome of a conflict among three sets of agents-the capitalist class, the managers of the state apparatus, and the working class.
+The alternative framework being proposed here suggests that the capacity of capitalism to rationalize itself is the outcome of a conflict among three sets of agents - the capitalist class, the managers of the state apparatus, and the working class.
 Rationalization occurs "behind the backs" of each set of actors so that rationality cannot be seen as a function of the consciousness of one particular group.
 This argument and its implications will be traced out through a number of steps.

-First, I intend to show that critiques of orthodox Marxist theory of the state are flawed by their acceptance of the idea of a class-conscious ruling class.
+First, I intend to show that critiques of orthodox Marxist theories of the state are flawed by their acceptance of the idea of a class-conscious ruling class.
 Second, I argue that there is a basis in Marx's writing for rejecting the idea of a class-conscious ruling class.
-Third, I develop a structural argument that shows that even in the absence of ruling-class class consciousness, the state managers are strongly discouraged from pursuing anti-capitalist policies.
-Fourth, I return to the issue of capitalist rationality and describe how it grows out of the structured relationship among capitalists, workers, and state managers.
+Third, I develop a structural argument that shows that even in the absence of ruling-class class consciousness, the state managers are strongly discouraged from pursuing anticapitalist policies.
+Fourth, I return to the issue of capitalist rationality and describe how it grows out of the structured relationship among capitalist, workers, and state managers.
 Finally, I briefly analyze the implications of this argument for capitalism's current difficulties in the United States.